Common Reasons for CPAP Intolerance

 Snoring is a common problem faced by most people.
 For those sharing a room with the snorer, sleeping is extremely difficult with so much noise.
 It is not easy for the snorer too.

-One who has a snoring problem may have difficulty sleeping.
-Sleep apnea is another issue which can disturb a good night’s sleep.
-Here, a person faces inconveniences with breathing while asleep and wakes up suddenly at night finding it tough to inhale.
+Individuals who snore may have difficulty sleeping.
+Sleep can also adversely affect a good night’s sleep.
+Here, a person faces experiences prolonged pauses in breathing while asleep and wakes up suddenly at night finding it tough to inhale.
 Those suffering from sleep apnea have severe sleeping difficulties.

 An inability to sleep at night can cause fatigue in the morning.
 Lack of adequate rest can also lead to many problems, including increased blood sugar levels.

-Treating snoring and problems like sleep apnea are important to ensure good health.
+Managing snoring and sleep apnea are important to ensure good health.
 NightLase Laser snoring therapy is a new approach to treating this problem and is also a non-invasive method.

 How Does It Work?

-It has been estimated that 90 million Americans suffer from sleep disorders, not to mention the effect it has on marriages.
-Snoring and some sleep disorders happen because of the oral mucosa tissues that collapse, which worsens with age.
+It has been estimated that 90 million Americans suffer from sleep disorders, not to mention the second hand effect it has on bed partners.
+Snoring and some sleep disorders occur because of the oral mucosa tissues lose tone, which occurs with increasing age.

-NightLase Laser snoring therapy stimulates the soft palate.
-This encourages the production of collagen fiber and reduces any vibrations, thus eliminating constant snoring and ensuring a good night’s sleep.
+NightLase Laser snoring therapy stimulates tissues of the soft palate, base of the tongue and floor of the mouth.
+This encourages the production of collagen fiber, increasing muscle tongue which in turn reduces any vibrations, thus reduces snoring and ensuring a more restful night’s sleep.

-Being a therapy that is done on an outpatient basis, it needs three sessions of around a 30-minute duration.
+Being a therapy that is done on an outpatient basis, it requires three sessions of around a 30-minute duration.
 Each session must take place every three weeks after the previous one.

-The laser operates at a temperature of around 40 to 480C and is hence safe.
-The laser pulses are used by the doctor to target the palate, tonsils, bottom portion of the tonsils, and the pillar areas of the mouth.
+The laser operates at a temperature of around 40 to 48 degrees Celsius and is hence safe.
+The laser pulses are used by the doctor to target the palate.

 There is no anesthetic needed and is a painless procedure with a feeling similar to when a fine mist of hot water sprays into the throat.
 The treatment is therefore safe and comfortable for patients.